ms101/telegram_debian_scripts/README.md

 Sends a notification if a reboot is required, e.g. after an update

+## telegram_ufw.sh

+Report any accessible port other than 22

 ## telegram_alertonboot.sh

 Sends a notification after the server rebooted